noviscient/Factsheet-Wiki/README.md

 **Factsheet Location:**  Page 3, At the top right of the page

 ### Formula
-The formula is same as the [Factor Exposure (Current)](#section16) but the difference is that we will be calculating the rolling factor exposure for each month.
+The formula is same as the [Factor Exposure (Current)](#section16) but the difference is that we will be calculating the rolling factor exposure for each month based on the historical Fama French Factor Returns data.
 For instance, for 2022-06-01, we will calculate the factor exposure using the strategy returns and Fama French Factor data from 2021-06-01 to 2022-06-01 then applying the formula found in [Factor Exposure (Current)](#section16).

 ### Code
 In the `calculation.py` file, the factor exposures of the strategy calculated using the `cal_hist_perf_attrs` and `cal_performance_attribution` functions.